noahlange/gecs/README.md

 ### Caveats

 **tecs** is not thread-safe and offers no guarantees of anything beyond "these will run one at a time in this order" and "nothing else will happen until these are done."
-The specifics of handling locks, mutexes, sharred memory arrays and how to wrangle WebWorkers likewise beyond the purview of this README.
+The specifics of handling locks, mutexes, shared memory arrays and how to wrangle WebWorkers are likewise beyond the purview of this README.

 ## Contexts

 The relationship between the `Context` and its `Systems` mirrors that of an `Entity` and its `Components`.
-A `Context` serves as a container for an arbitrary number of `Systems`, each of which

 Like an entity is created `with()` components, a context is created `with()` systems.

-A context can also have a `state` property.
+You can optionally define the tyep of a Context's a `state`.

 ```typescript
 import { Context, Entity } from 'tecs';